MohamedHamisa/Churn-Prediction-for-Customers/README.md

 # Churn-Prediction-for-Customers
-This project analyzes customer churn data from a fictional telecommunications company.
-The goal is to understand patterns of customer churn, including what factors might influence it and how different customer segments are impacted.
+This project aims to analyze customer churn data from a telecommunications company to uncover factors influencing customer churn and explore patterns using SQL queries, Python, and data visualization techniques.

-Dataset
+Dataset Overview
-The dataset used in this project is the Telco Customer Churn dataset.
-It contains the following columns:
+The dataset contains information about telecommunications customers, their usage patterns, subscription details, and whether they have churned (left the service).
+Below are the key columns:

-customerID: Unique ID for each customer
+customerID: Unique customer ID
-gender: Gender of the customer
+gender: Customer's gender
-SeniorCitizen: Indicates if the customer is a senior citizen (1 or 0)
+SeniorCitizen: Whether the customer is a senior citizen (1 or 0)
-Partner: Indicates if the customer has a partner (Yes or No)
-Dependents: Indicates if the customer has dependents (Yes or No)
 tenure: Number of months the customer has stayed with the company
-PhoneService: Indicates if the customer has phone service (Yes or No)
-MultipleLines: Indicates if the customer has multiple lines (Yes, No, No phone service)
-InternetService: Type of internet service (DSL, Fiber optic, No)
-OnlineSecurity: Indicates if the customer has online security (Yes, No, No internet service)
-OnlineBackup: Indicates if the customer has online backup (Yes, No, No internet service)
-DeviceProtection: Indicates if the customer has device protection (Yes, No, No internet service)
-TechSupport: Indicates if the customer has tech support (Yes, No, No internet service)
-StreamingTV: Indicates if the customer has streaming TV service (Yes, No, No internet service)
-StreamingMovies: Indicates if the customer has streaming movie service (Yes, No, No internet service)
 Contract: Contract type (Month-to-month, One year, Two year)
-PaperlessBilling: Indicates if the customer uses paperless billing (Yes or No)
-PaymentMethod: Payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
-MonthlyCharges: The amount charged to the customer monthly
+PaymentMethod: Customer’s payment method
+MonthlyCharges: Monthly bill
-TotalCharges: The total amount charged to the customer
+TotalCharges: Total amount charged to the customer
-Churn: Indicates if the customer has churned (Yes or No) Project Workflow
+Churn: Whether the customer has churned (Yes or No) Project Workflow
-Loading Data: The dataset is first loaded into a Pandas DataFrame and preprocessed, including handling missing values, encoding categorical variables, and correcting data types.

-SQL Integration: After data preprocessing, the dataset is uploaded into a SQLite database to perform SQL-based data analysis.
+1. Data Preprocessing
+Handling missing values
+Converting categorical data into numerical representations for analysis Removing irrelevant columns (e.g., customerID)
+Feature scaling and encoding for machine learning
+2. SQL Analysis
+Data loaded into SQLite for advanced querying

-SQL Queries: Key insights are extracted from the dataset using SQL queries, and these results are analyzed to draw meaningful conclusions.
+Key insights are drawn by running SQL queries on the dataset
+3. Visualizations
+Multiple visualizations are generated to support the SQL-based analysis, such as:
+Churn distribution
+Monthly Charges distribution
+Contract types vs. Churn

-SQL Analysis
+Key SQL Queries for Analysis
 1. Count Total Customers
 sql
 Copy code
 SELECT COUNT(*) AS total_customers FROM telco_churn;
-This query returns the total number of customers in the dataset.

 2. Churn Count
 sql
 Copy code
-SELECT Churn, COUNT(*) AS count
+SELECT Churn, COUNT(*) AS churn_count
 FROM telco_churn
 GROUP BY Churn;
-This query counts how many customers have churned (Yes) vs. those who have not (No).

 3. Average Tenure by Churn
 sql
 Copy code
-SELECT Churn, AVG(tenure) AS average_tenure
+SELECT Churn, AVG(tenure) AS avg_tenure
 FROM telco_churn
 GROUP BY Churn;
-This query calculates the average tenure of customers who churned and those who didn’t.

-4. Distribution by Payment Method sql
+4. Customers by Payment Method sql
 Copy code
 SELECT PaymentMethod, COUNT(*) AS count
 FROM telco_churn
 GROUP BY PaymentMethod
 ORDER BY count DESC;
-This query returns the distribution of customers across different payment methods.

-5. Monthly Charges Distribution sql
-Copy code
-SELECT ROUND(MonthlyCharges, 2) AS charge_range, COUNT(*) AS count
-FROM telco_churn
-GROUP BY charge_range
-ORDER BY charge_range;
-This query groups monthly charges into ranges to understand customer distribution by charge amounts.

 Setup Instructions
-To run this project on your local machine, follow these steps:

 Prerequisites
+Before running the project, ensure you have the following installed:

 Python 3.x
-SQLite 3.x (included with Python)
+SQLite 3.x (comes pre-installed with Python)
 Required Python libraries:
 pandas
 matplotlib
 seaborn
-sqlite3 (Python's standard library)
+sqlite3 (built-in with Python)
-Steps to Run
+Steps to Run the Project Locally
-Clone the repository:
+1. Clone the repository:
 bash
 Copy code
 git clone https://github.com/your-username/telco-customer-churn-analysis.git
 cd telco-customer-churn-analysis
-Install the required libraries:
+2. Install the required Python libraries: bash

-bash
 Copy code
 pip install pandas matplotlib seaborn
-Load the dataset into SQLite using the script:
+3. Load the dataset into a SQLite database: bash

-python
 Copy code
+# Python script to load data into SQLite
 import pandas as pd
 import sqlite3